SaarthShah/PowerOutageAnalysis/README.md

 Some of the relevant columns that the dataset entails contains information about where and when outages happened, how many people were affected, the population breakdown of where this event happened, cause of the power outage, price of electricity, etc.

-> OBS: Contains the observation id/index for each event
+> OBS: Contains the observation id/index for each event <br>
-> YEAR: Contains the year when this event happened
+> YEAR: Contains the year when this event happened <br>
-> MONTH: Contains the months when this event happened
+> MONTH: Contains the months when this event happened <br>
-> U.S._STATE: Name of the US State where the Outage Happened
+> U.S._STATE: Name of the US State where the Outage Happened <br>
-> POSTAL.CODE: Postal Code / Name for where the Outage Happened
+> POSTAL.CODE: Postal Code / Name for where the Outage Happened <br>
 >

 Our goal while exploring this dataset is to better understand the factors that may be affecting how long these power outages last.